mach-composer/mach-composer-cli/docs/src/syntax.md

 - **`tenant_id`** - (Required)
 - **`subscription_id`** - (Required)
 - **`region`** - (Required)
-- `resources_prefix` -
+- `resources_prefix` - Prefix to be used for all Azure resources, for example `my-`
 - `front_door` - [Front-door](#frontdoor) settings
-- `service_object_ids` - Map of service objects IDs that should have access to the components KeyVault.
+- `service_object_ids` - Map of service objects IDs that should have access to the components KeyVault

 #### front_door